Bourbon Balls: The All year long Christmas Cookie photo

 Bourbon Balls: The All Year Long Christmas Cookie

 Christmas is not Christmas without cookies.
 Growing up in the Midwest, Christmas cookies are a huge thing.
-Every year my mom would spend weeks making dozens upon dozens of Christmas cookies.
+My mom would spend weeks making dozens upon dozens of Christmas cookies every year.
 One might ask, "What do you do with so many cookies?"
 (After all, even a child can only eat so many cookies.)
-Most of the cookies were made to give away to neighbors, coworkers, and fellow church parishioners.
+Most cookies were made to be given to neighbors, coworkers, and fellow church parishioners.
 Among all of the delicious cookies, one stood out as our favorite - the Rum Ball.
-A small helping of chocolate, crushed pecans, sugar and rum, squashed up into a little ball and then smashed gently with a pecan.
+A small helping of chocolate, crushed pecans, sugar and rum squashed up into a little ball and then smashed gently with a pecan.
 Who could resist such a wonderful treat?
-No one, especially when it was the end of the rum and mom would just dump whatever was left in the bottle into the mix.
+No one, especially when it was the end of the rum and Mom would dump whatever was left in the bottle into the mix.
 Somehow, those rum balls always seemed to get taken by my dad to work.
 Those were "the good old days," as my boys would say.
-(Sometimes a 37-year old man gets tired of hearing his children ask, "What was it like back in the good old days, when you were a boy?"
-Damn it kids, I’m not that old!)
+(Sometimes, a 37-year-old man gets tired of hearing his children ask, "What was it like back in the good old days when you were a boy?"
+Damn it, kids, I’m not that old!)
 While times have changed, and not everyone makes Christmas cookies anymore, or at least not the amount they once made, these cookies you will find yourself making throughout the years.

 Great-Grandma's Rum Balls